PARTNERS IN HEALTH: CASELLA & PARK HEALTH & SAFETY

 Wider Community, outreach to workers’ families and the local population - to improve health and wellbeing and reduce health inequalities

-Industrial hygienists at Park embed themselves firmly into the health and safety teams on the projects they work on, implementing recommendations on site and managing them in real time.
-This goes beyond conventional expectations of industrial hygienists, where they visit a site once, make recommendations and leave a report for the employer to implement.
+Occupational hygienists at Park embed themselves firmly into the health and safety teams on the projects they work on, implementing recommendations on site and managing them in real time.
+This goes beyond conventional expectations of occupational hygienists, where they visit a site once, make recommendations and leave a report for the employer to implement.
 Core skills include anticipation and recognition of hazards to health that may result in injury, illness or affect wellbeing of workers, utilising expertise to prevent and control hazards.

 Keeping An Eye: Casella monitoring equipment